How To Interview Software Engineers

 I understand why that is, and it makes the interviewer's job easy if the candidate talks out loud about what they are thinking, it's much easier to see how they are thinking about optimizing step by step and score accordingly.
 But, we need to learn how to work in a way that's most conducive for the candidate to perform at their best.

-I believe the best way is to give candidates all options upfront.
+I believe the best way is to give the candidates all options upfront.
 "Here's a few ways we can do this, what would you prefer?"
-These usually ease up immediately.
+They usually ease up immediately.

 I'll end with this, if you do nothing else right, please make sure you're not insulting a candidate irrespective of circumstances.
 An investor might have pulled out at the last moment, you might be going through a breakup or whatever else, nothing is a good enough justification to make a candidate feel bad in an interview setting.